 Period: Rural Life in the 1800s (1800-1900)

 Six hundred acres of pure history await you in the Kettle Moraine State Forest.
-I’ve seen many living history museums, but Old World Wisconsin tells a different story.
-This place focuses on immigrant families who built rural America.
+Old World Wisconsin tells a different story by focusing on immigrant families who built rural America.

 You’ll walk through 60 restored buildings from actual 1800s farms, homes, and stores.
-Each represents different immigrant communities.
-German farmers, Norwegian settlers, Polish families, they all have their stories here.
+Each represents different immigrant communities like German farmers, Norwegian settlers, and Polish families.

-Homeschool days, Halloween events, and fall harvest celebrations keep things interesting.
-Why visit?
-It’s America’s largest rural life museum.
-You’ll understand how immigrant families shaped our country through hard work and traditional crafts.
+Special programs happen year-round, including homeschool days, Halloween events, and fall harvest celebrations.
+It’s America’s largest rural life museum, showing how immigrant families shaped our country through hard work and traditional crafts.

 7. Shoal Creek Living History Museum, Kansas City, Missouri